Reazul137/Data-Structure/README.md

 <b>Non-Primitive Data Structure: </b>  Non-Primitive data structure is the processing of complex numbers.very few computers are capable of doing arithmetic on comples numbers.
 Linked list, stacts, queues, trees and graphs are exapmples of non-primitive data structures.<br>

+There are two types of Non-Primitive Data Structures, They are:
+1. <b>Linear Data Structures : </b> A data structures is said to be linear if elements form a sequence or a linear list.
+In linear data structures, the data is arranged in a linear fashion although the way the are stored in memory need not be sequential.<br>
+   Four types of Linear Data Structures :
+     1. <b>Arrays :</b>An array is a data structure that contains a group of elements.
+Typically these elements are all of the same data type, such as an integer or string.
+Arrays are commonly used in computer programs to organize data so that a related set of values can be easily sorted or searched.
+     2. <b>Linked List</b>
+     3. <b>Stacks</b>
+     4. <b>Queues</b>
+2. <b>Non-Linear Data Structures :</b>A Data Structure is said to be non-linear if the data not arranged in sequence.
+The insertion and deletion of data is therefore not possible in a linear fashion.<br>
+     There are two types of Non-Linear Data Structures, and they:
+      1. <b>Trees</b>
+      2. <b>Graphs</b><br>
 <h1>Chepter 2-- Preliminaries</h1>
 <h1>Chepter 3-- String Processing</h1>
   <b>Basic Terminology : </b>